Why Does the Litter Box Smell After Cleaning?

 - You smell it within hours

 This is why even brand-new litter smells after one use.
 The litter isn't the problem—it's the lack of molecular odor trapping.
+For the root cause, see why cat litter smells and our odor science explainer.

 4. Surrounding Area Is Contaminated